SalesforceDevelopersJapan/lightning-connect-tutorial/index.md

 ## Issues

-- Please create an issue [here](https://github.com/metadaddy-sfdc/lightning-connect-tutorial/issues) if you run into any problems or if you have a suggestion to improve this workshop.
+- Please create an issue [here](https://github.com/metadaddy-sfdc/lightning-connect-tutorial/issues) if you run into any problems or if you have a suggestion to improve this tutorial.
 - You can also use the Comments section at the bottom of each module to ask a question or report a problem.